 Even today, there are still things I don’t know how to articulate in Mandarin.
 Not naturally, anyway.
 And that’s something I never thought I’d ever say about my own native language.
 But it’s true.
 Sometimes it doesn’t even feel like my native language anymore.

 I did briefly try to regain some of it after graduating college, by reconnecting with Chinese pop culture, but it was harder than I thought.
 I had no idea what music people listened to, what movies or shows they watched – I didn’t even know anyone who did.

 I tried to start reading again, but nothing felt right.
 I’m not sure what was the problem, but something wasn’t clicking.
 Maybe it was the timing, or maybe I just wasn’t in the right frame of mind.
 Everything felt alien and uncomfortable, and eventually, I gave up.

 Fast forward to 2 years ago, I met a new friend, Han Qin.

 Her letters were like a window to the world I had lost the key to – I started watching the shows and listening to the songs that she recommended.
 I would draft my letter on the computer and reread them over and over again to make sure there were no mistakes before transferring them to paper.
-I haven’t put this much effort into writing since I was a kid, putting down every stroke with care and intent, wanting to make sure everything’s perfect.
+I haven’t put this much effort into handwriting anything since I was a kid, putting down every stroke with care and intent, because I want everything to be perfect.
 I feel like a student again, in the best way possible.